-The Know Like Trust principle dictates that you need to have more than one tour product so you can get people to come on ANOTHER tour with you after they have come with you once!
+The know-like-trust principle dictates that you need to have more than one tour product so that you can get people to come on ANOTHER tour with you after they have come with you once!

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.